Oporrz/Wanjai/README.md

 *Show ONLY code design it's NOT All Code of this bot

 # Music-part

+First for using open music bot you need to Download

+* Lavalink.jar
+* Wavelink
+* FFmpeg

-For using open music bot you need to Download Lavalink.jar Wavelink and FFmpeg first Second you need to know about application.yml for exemple
+Second you need to know about application.yml for exemple

 ``` python